RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/on_security_003.md

 </html>
 ```

-This response message is the answer to the previous request.
 Because this is a response, the first line is describing the _result_ of the request
 using a status code (`200`) and a message (`OK`).
 The next line is a _header_ stating that the content-type of the response--the format of the response
 body--is text, and that the text is an HTML document.
 After the blank line, the _body_ of the response consists of the document itself.

 This communication pattern is similar to the pneumatic tube system in a bank's drive-through teller window.
 The browser sticks the request in the canister,
 puts it in the cubby, closes the door, and--_shunk_--it shows up at the teller's desk.
 The teller opens it up, reads the message, writes out a reply,
 and sends it back to the person waiting in the car.
-For the purposes of thos discussion, we're going to leave out the details of what happens in between.
+For the purposes of this discussion, we're going to leave out the details of what happens in between.
-Specifically, we're not going to worry about _how_ the request gets sent to its destination or what prevents people from snooping on it in transit[^5].
+Specifically, we're not going to worry about _how_ the request gets directed to its destination or what prevents people from snooping on it in transit[^5].

-So now let's imagine that instead of getting a public HTML document, you want to request an access-controlled resource, like your facebook profile.
+So now let's imagine that instead of getting a public HTML document, you want to request an access-controlled document.
 For
-the purpose of this conversation, we'll pretend that your password is `secretpassword123`, and that facebook's security system requires that you send
+the purpose of this conversation, we'll pretend that your password is `secretpassword123`, and that the security system requires that you send
-that password on every request (in practice it's more complicated than that, but there really is a password-like thing called a "token" that your browser sends
-along with each request.
-We're going to use the password itself to make the examples more readable).
-Let's look a few different ways that the password
-could be included in web requests.
+that password on every request[^6].
+Let's look a few different ways that the password could be included in web requests.

 We could add the password to the path on the first line: